Kingsford-Group/scalloptest/README.md

 # Report Accuracy

-Once the results have been generated, one can use the following scripts to summarize the accuracy of the three assemblers:
+Once the results have been generated, one can use the following scripts in `bin` to summarize the accuracy of the three assemblers:
 ```
 ./collect.encode10.sh [-c coverage]
 ./collect.encode65.sh [-c coverage]